Cody Johnson: Career

+2006–2014: Career beginnings

-In 2006, Cody Johnson formed the Cody Johnson Band with his father, Carl, and drummer Nathan Reedy.
-Together they recorded an album, Black and White Label.
-In 2006, the band added Matt Rogers on lead guitar and recorded a live album, Live and Rocking, at Shenanigans and Confetti's Club in Huntsville.
+Johnson's agriculture science teacher heard him play an original song and encouraged him to start a band with other Future Farmers of America (FFA) members.
+In 2006, Johnson formed the Cody Johnson Band with his father, Carl, and drummer Nathan Reedy.
+Just a few months later, the newly formed band won second place in a major Texas state talent contest.
+Together they recorded and released an album, Black and White Label on January 6, 2006 through his own CoJo label that paid for travel and radio ads.
+In 2006, the band added Matt Rogers on lead guitar and recorded a live album, Live and Rocking in 2007, at Shenanigans and Confetti's Club in Huntsville.
 After the release of the album, Johnson's father quit the band.

 By 2009, Danny Salinas joined the band on bass guitar.
-Their first professionally produced album, Six Strings One Dream, was released in September 2009, and three singles from the album reached the top 10 of the Texas music charts.
+Their first professionally produced album, Six Strings One Dream, was released on September 1, 2009, and three singles from the album reached the top 10 of the Texas music charts, including "Texas Kind of Way."
 After the album's release, the band added Chris Whitten on fiddle and Jeff Smith on lead guitar.
 Jody Bartula replaced Whitten on fiddle in 2010.
-Cody Johnson's next album, A Different Day, produced by Trent Willmon, was released in 2011.
+Johnson's third album, A Different Day, produced by Trent Willmon, was released on October 31, 2011.
 Johnson won the 2011 Texas Regional Music Award for New Male Vocalist of the Year.
 Then he left his day job with the Texas Department of Criminal Justice to focus on music full-time.
 He teamed with Kyle Park in 2012 for the Dancin' and Drinkin' at Johnson Park Tour.
 Also in 2012, Johnson's band, now composed of Reedy, Smith, Bartula, and bassist Joey Pruski changed their name to the Rockin' CJB.